AMSTERDAM & ROTTERDAM, THE NETHERLANDS

-The program focuses on understanding the political and urban design components of sustainable transportation systems.
-The Netherlands, with its connected network of bicycle facilities linked to an extensive rail network, is a world leader in administering these systems.
-We will build a deep understanding of these systems through a program designed to immerse students in direct conversations with local infrastructure planners and administrators.
+The program focuses on understanding the political and urban design components of sustainable urban systems.
+The Netherlands is a world leader in administering these systems.
+We will build a deep understanding of the transportation and water systems components through a program designed to immerse students in direct conversations with local infrastructure planners and administrators.
 Students will also explore the system through a series of extensive bicycle, transit, and walking tours throughout the Netherlands.
 To view the latest study abroad report summarizing our work last year, click here.

 The program is based out of the two largest cities in the Netherlands, Amsterdam, and Rotterdam.
 Amsterdam, with its rich network of canals and 17th-century architecture, will be our base for the first few days of the program.
 We will move to Rotterdam, the largest port city in Europe and home to an array of new architectural masterworks, for the second part of the trip.
 These culturally rich cities provide a base for explorations to the surrounding regions.
-The program includes field trips to Leiden, Weesp, and Dordrecht, and a fieldwork project in the small university town of Delft.
+The program includes field trips to a set of smaller towns around these large metropolitan areas and a fieldwork project in the small university town of Delft.
 In addition, the accessible program location allows students to take day trips on their own to Belgium, Germany, or France on off days.

 Participants must complete the required online application and be fully admitted to the program.
 In addition, program participants should be prepared to participate in medium length, slow-paced bicycle tours (10 to 15 miles).
 While expert cycling skills are not necessary, a basic comfort level with riding in neighborhoods and low volume city streets is required.
 English is widely spoken in the Netherlands, and there is no language requirement.

 ||June 4, 11, and 14, 2019

 |First day of class (abroad):

 |Return from program:

 ||Regional Field Studies